AwesomesauceLabs/piglet-manual/index.md

     }
 }
 ```
-: An extension of the runtime import script from Figure 2 that
+: An extension of the runtime import script from @lst:runtime-import that
 prints progress messages to the Unity console.
-In comparison to Figure 2,
+In comparison to @lst:runtime-import,
 the new parts of the code are the `OnProgress` method and the assignment
 of `OnProgress` to `_task.OnProgress` in `Start`.